Learning Mandarin develops a bilateral network between the left and right hemispheres of the brain. Yeah, that's a game-changer.

 - Mandarin is the most widely-spoken language in the world, so it makes sense to provide our students the opportunity to learn it.

 - Mandarin is a character-based, tonal language as opposed to an alphabet-based language.
 This encourages students' brains to process and problem solve in a different way than they normally would which helps create agile, flexible thinkers.

-- ZCS had six years of Spanish immersion experience before starting Mandarin immersion, and we provide families with one of the most successful language programs in West Michigan.
+- ZCS had six years of Spanish immersion experience before starting Mandarin immersion, and we are thrilled to offer families one of the most successful language programs in West Michigan.
 Because we already understood the intricacies of an immersion program, we were uniquely prepared to offer Mandarin immersion.

 WHO CAN JOIN THE MANDARIN IMMERSION PROGRAM?

 Students may join the program in preschool or kindergarten.
 In an early start, total Mandarin immersion program, students are unable to enter the program after the mid-point of kindergarten because students currently in the program will have learned enough language, vocabulary, and reading skills in Mandarin that a new student in a higher grade with no Mandarin experience would quickly become discouraged and have a hard time “catching up” to his peers.

 We now offer Mandarin Immersion from preschool - 8th grade.
 Through a partnership with Holland Christian High School and Western Michigan University, there is now a clear path from preschool - 12th grade and beyond for Mandarin Immersion students.

 WHEN IS ENGLISH LANGUAGE ARTS INTRODUCED IN A FULL IMMERSION PROGRAM?